-Revenue is measured at the fair value of consideration received or receivable by the Group for goods supplied and services provided, excluding VAT, sales between Group companies and trade discounts, as follows:
+Revenue is measured at the fair value of consideration received or receivable by the Group for goods supplied and services provided, excluding VAT and trade discounts, as follows:

-- (a) Licence fees: Upfront payments in respect of licence revenues for access by third parties to the Group's technology are recognised as revenue once a third party has a binding contractual obligation to the Group based on the specific contract terms and the Group has no remaining obligations to perform. - (b) Milestone payments: Milestone payments are recognised once the Group's obligations for each milestone have been met and the Group has achieved a right to be paid in return for their contractual performance. - (c) Royalty revenues: Royalty revenues are recognised as earned in accordance with third parties' sales of the underlying products.
+- (a) Licence fees: Upfront payments in respect of licence revenues for access by third parties to the Group's technology are recognised as revenue once a third party has a binding contractual obligation to the Group based on the specific contract terms and the Group has no remaining obligations to perform. - (b) Royalty revenues: Royalty revenues are recognised as earned in accordance with third parties' sales of the underlying products.